Digitisation is changing what people need from where they live – and we want to help shape that change.

 People are flocking to cities and conurbations – in Germany, in Europe and almost everywhere in the world.

 There are many reasons why this is happening: first of all, fewer and fewer people are working in agriculture.
 Education and training are concentrated in the cities – as are good jobs.
 Last but not least, the cities offer a wide range of leisure and entertainment options.
 This turns major cities into magnets for young people.
 Yet a consequence of this development is a massive demand for living space.
-We are helping to ease the severe lack of housing in Germany’s metropolitan regions.
+We are helping to ease the severe lack of housing in Germany’s metropolitan regions and are investing around 7 billion euros in new construction over the next few years.
 We want to do more than just build homes: we want to create suitable, sustainable living space for people in all kinds of different living situations – such as students, families or seniors.
 And we also want to promote a sense of community between people in our neighbourhoods.

 Megatrend Climate change